quedate-en-casa/comoestas-mongodb/README.md

 # Como Estas MongoDB persistence layer

-This module is used for the Como Estas On Premise versión.
-If you want implement Como Estas in a Public Cloud environment this links can be useful for you:
+This module is used for the Como Estas On-Premise version.
+If you want to implement Como Estas in a Public Cloud environment use these links:

 - [Como Estas - AWS Serverless](https://github.com/quedate-en-casa/comoestas-serverless)
 - [Como Estas - AWS Terraform](https://github.com/quedate-en-casa/comoestas-serverless)